nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

   - sign up with orcid
   - sign up with...

 ## Benefits for the researcher

 - already described investigation (and study) for another facility, would not want to double the work for another assay

-## Preparing your platform to benefit from the ARC

-In the following, we recommend steps that you **can** take to prepare your platform towards using ARCs.
-Except for step 1, they are all optional and it depends on the platform, whether these are useful.

-1. Start creating your projects as ARCs
-   - You'd be surprised how
-2. [Create a group](./../DataHUB-Manual/datahub-CreateGroup.html) in the DataHUB for your platform
-   - A platform group
-   - If desired, you can easily set up an automated synchronization between your local (file share) and remote (DataHUB) ARCs
-3. Design [metadata templates](./../guides/swate_template-contribution.html) for sample annotation
-  - Let your clients know, what information you need from them
-4. Share an example ARC in the [DataHUB](https://git.nfdi4plants.org)
-  - An example ARC helps to show clients the ARC concept and structure
-  - Where can they find what information (protocols, datasets, results)
-  - How can they interact with the ARC

-- Write a guide to tell your clients